cmagapu/Cross-Lingual-Word-Embedding-Alignment/README.md

 jupyter notebook
 ```

-3. Open `notebook.ipynb` and run all cells in order.
+3. Open `Sarvam Assignment.ipynb` and run all cells in order.

 ---